 Click Here to read Gov. Malloy's official proclamation.

 I think this was a very good reminder.
 The link takes you right to a pdf of the proclamation that describes the significance of remembering the events at Sandy Hook Elementary.

 It's hard to think that this horrific shooting happened just a week ago.
-Even harder still to think I was blogging about "Change."
+Even harder, is to think I was just blogging about "Change."
 As information about the shooting came trickling in via various sources of news, it's hardly the time for blogging.
 But little did I expect how life would change for those families.
+Horrible.
+How life could change for my family.
 The impact of this trauma has left it's mark on me for sure.
 It is so sad to even wrap my mind around it at times.
-It's too close to home for us, too hard, too powerful an anger, too deep a sadness to even get words around.
+It's too close to home for us.
+Too hard, too powerful an anger, too deep a sadness to even get words around.
 There is a hardly any answer to my "Why?" questions.

 In our on moments of silence, may we remember to speak honestly, love deeply, and hug sincerely.